-- 1 Select the Vuser group or groups that you want to initialize. - 2 Choose Scenario > Initialize, or right-click the Vuser group or groups you want to initialize and select Initialize.
+- 1 Select the Vuser group or groups that you want to initialize. - 2 Right-click the Vuser group or groups you want to initialize and select Initialize Group/s.
 The Vuser group's status changes from DOWN to PENDING to INITIALIZING to READY.
 If a Vuser group fails to initialize, the Vuser group status changes to ERROR.